-Intergovernmental Review: This funding opportunity is subject to Executive Order 12372.
-Applicants may find the names and addresses of their state's Single Point of Contact (SPOC) at the following website: www.whitehouse.gov/omb/grants_spoc/.
-Applicants whose state appears on the SPOC list must contact their state's SPOC to find out about, and comply with, the state's process under Executive Order 12372.
-In completing the SF-424, applicants whose state appears on the SPOC list are to make the appropriate selection in response to question 19 once the applicant has complied with their state's E.O.
+Intergovernmental Review: This solicitation ("funding opportunity") is subject to Executive Order 12372.
+An applicant may find the names and addresses of State Single Points of Contact (SPOCs) at the following website: www.whitehouse.gov/omb/grants_spoc/.
+If the State appears on the SPOC list, the applicant must contact the State SPOC to find out about, and comply with, the State's process under E.O.
+12372.
+In completing the SF-424, an applicant whose State appears on the SPOC list is to make the appropriate selection in response to question 19 once the applicant has complied with its State E.O.
 12372 process.
-(Applicants whose state does not appear on the SPOC list are to make the appropriate selection in response to question 19 to indicate that the "Program is subject to E.O.
+(An applicant whose State does not appear on the SPOC list should answer question 19 by selecting the response that the "Program is subject to E.O.
 12372 but has not been selected by the State for review.")